-On April 23, 2007, the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements thereof, 41,849,075 shares of the Company's Common Stock were issued and outstanding (excluding shares held in treasury).
+On the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements thereof, 47,175,139 shares of the Company's Common Stock were issued and outstanding.
 No shares of the Company's Preferred Stock, par value \$0.001 per share, were outstanding.
-Each stockholder is entitled to one vote for each share of Common Stock held by such stockholder on April 23, 2007.
+Each stockholder is entitled to one vote for each share of Common Stock held by such stockholder on the record date.
 Stockholders may not cumulate votes in the election of directors.